 Sea Acres Rainforest

 One of the largest remaining coastal rainforest reserves in New South Wales, the beautifully preserved Sea Acres is a treat for the senses.
 Begin at the Sea Acres Rainforest Centre to learn about local Aboriginal culture and the rainforest environment.
 Pick up a brochure and head to the 1.3km boardwalk to spot rare rainforest birds, goannas and, if you’re lucky, a slithering diamond python (guided tours are also an option), before ending your visit with lunch under the canopy at the Rainforest Café.

 The Port Macquarie Koala Hospital

 The Port Macquarie Koala Hospital is run by a team of passionate volunteers who care for over 250 injured or ill koalas every year.
-Visit the hospital at 3pm to join a tour, meet the koalas and hear the fascinating stories behind their rescue and rehabilitation.
+The koala hospital is open every day from 8am but due to COVID-19 restrictions, all visits must be pre-booked.
 If you’re feeling generous, pick a koala to ‘adopt’ and you’ll receive a certificate and information pack, or choose a furry souvenir from the Koala Shop before you leave.

 Port Macquarie Indoor Stadium

 Children can get amongst team sports, art, jumping castles, table tennis and movies at the Indoor Stadium.
 This social and safe environment is for kindy to year six students.
 Choose from sessions starting December 17 and continuing to the 23rd or in early 2021 from January 4-22.
 Bookings must be made in advance.